-Breast cancer associated bone pain
+Cancer associated bone pain

-Breast cancer, when metastatic, commonly has spread to bones, and when it does, causes very significant pain.
+Breast, lung, and prostate cancer, when metastatic, commonly has spread to bones, and when it does, causes very significant pain.
 The current treatment of the bone pain commonly involves the use of opiates, which can have significant side effects.
 New non-narcotic treatment of bone pain associated with metastatic breast cancer are needed.

 Recurrent/refractory multiple myeloma